-I am a faculty at the CISPA Helmholtz Center for Information Security, where I lead the Rigorous Analysis and Design group.
-From 2014 until 2018, I led a research group within the Reactive Systems Group at Saarland University.
-Before that, I was a postdoctoral researcher at TU Graz (with Roderick Bloem) and at EPFL (with Viktor Kuncak), and was a visiting professor at the University of Ljubljana.
-I obtained my doctorate from Saarland University in 2010, based on work I did at the Max Planck Institute for Informatics.
+Dr. Swen Jacobs a faculty at CISPA, where he leads the Rigorous Analysis and Design group.
+From 2014 until 2018, he led a research group within the Reactive Systems Group at Saarland University.
+Before that, Swen was a postdoctoral researcher at TU Graz (with Roderick Bloem) and at EPFL (with Viktor Kuncak), and was a visiting professor at the University of Ljubljana.
+He obtained his doctorate from Saarland University in 2010, based on work he did at the Max Planck Institute for Informatics.

 FMCAD 2022Formal Methods in Computer-Aided Design 2022

 Computer Aided Verification - 33nd International Conference, CAV 202133rd International Conference on Computer-Aided Verification